 To comply with the City's Comprehensive Plan- Historic Preservation Element-"Preservation Measures.
-The identification, and preservation ο£ analysis, the City's historical, architectural, and archaeological resources shall be continued.
+The identification, analysis, and preservation of the City's historical, architectural, and archaeological resources shall be continued.
 This shall include the determination of their significance and vulnerability, as well as the implementation of preservation management policies as such resources are identified.
 The above efforts are to be coordinated by HARC, the Historic Preservation Planner, and other non-profit preservation organizations".